louisaxel-ambroise/epcis/README.md

 The subscriptions will always receive the results in JSON format.

-The OpenApi definition of the v2.0 endpoints is available at the URL `/v2_0/openapi.json`.
+The OpenApi definition of the EPCIS 2.0 endpoints is available at the URL `/v2_0/openapi.json`.
 See the [wiki](https://github.com/louisaxel-ambroise/epcis/wiki) for more details.

 #### Implemented Features